Savile abuse victims in Britain to sue for damages

 A spokeswoman for the BBC declined immediate comment.

-In a sign of preparation for claims, the Financial Times reported that Savile's 4.3 million pound estate has been frozen in response to the allegations.
+In a sign of preparation for claims, the Financial Times reported that Savile's 4.3 million pound ($6.93 million) estate has been frozen in response to the allegations.

 Such abuse claims often secure relatively small amounts of compensation, said Collins, who specialises in personal injury cases.